Taylor-CCB-Group/BabelVR-Releases/README.md

 ### Manipulation

-This allows you to directly interact with one volume.
-If you have loaded more that one volume in the space you can separate out these into multiple objects.
+This determines how the object will behave in relation to it's landmarks when it is grabbed or manipulated.

+**Manipulate volume**: if this is disabled, it prevents the object itself from being moved.
+This can be useful when moving landmarks to avoid accidentally moving the entire model.

+**Seperate children**: When enabled, this allows the object to be moved without corresponding landmarks moving with it.
+It can be useful when attempting to re-allign a model to a set of existing landmarks from a different model.

 <img src="images/Menu_VolumeInfo1.png" width="50%" height="auto">

-## Data
+### Data
-This is very useful for rescaling the values of the voxels of the volume.
+This is very useful for rescaling the values of the voxels of the volume used in rendering.

-_value_ has a range associated with it (`valueRangeMin` and `valueRangeMax`): voxel density values will be scaled according to the formula:
-`(max(voxel.rgb) - valueRangeMin) / (valueRangeMax - valueRangeMin)`.
+Voxel intensity will be normalised to the range determined by the lower and upper "Value Range" slider positions.

-and similarly _cutValue_; values outside the range `cutValueRangeMin`..`cutValueRangeMax` will be discarded.
+Values outside of the range set by the "Cut Value Range" slider will be discarded.

 <img src="images/Menu_VolumeInfo2.png" width="50%" height="auto">

-## Properties
+### Properties
 Allows the adjustment of contrast, brightness and opacity of the volume.

 <img src="images/Menu_VolumeInfo3.png" width="50%" height="auto">

-## Light
+### Light
 when Enabled activates light simulation / ray tracing.
 You will see a torch that can be picked up and positioned anywhere in the scene to adjust the light flow.
 This is useful to create a more realistic appearance or to resolve certain features.
 Surface threshold (opacity), alpha, shininess and colouring of the light (ambient / diffuse / specular) can be adjusted.

 <img src="images/Menu_VolumeInfo4.png" width="50%" height="auto">

-## Exclusion
+### Exclusion
 This is used to be able to slice or exclude part of object.
 For example you want to partially exclude a skull so you can look inside.
 If you check the _Excluder_ _Active_ box (by default) a grey cube will appear that can be picked up and positioned to exclude regions of the volume.
 Checking _Invert_ _Culling_ only shows the volume when it is contained inside the cube, so the visible surface is the side of a cube.

 <img src="images/Menu_VolumeInfo5.png" width="50%" height="auto">

-## Colour
+### Colour
-Allows you to upload a 256 x 256 pixel transfer gradient PNG (these should be placed in the Babel > Transfers directory.
+Transfer gradient images consisting of 256 x 256 pixel PNGs placed in the Babel > Transfers directory can be applied here.
 This allows colouring of certain densities with colour which can be useful for highlighting features.
+We may in future provide interfaces for determining gradient transfer curves within the application.

 <img src="images/Menu_VolumeInfo6.png" width="50%" height="auto">

-## Label
+### Label
-Turns the labelling of the volume on / off and also can vary it's size.
+Turns a file-name label for the volume on / off and also can vary it's size.

 <img src="images/Menu_VolumeInfo7.png" width="50%" height="auto">

 ## Scale
 Resize the voxels of the image on the x, y, or z axis.
-Useful if the image has been imported with incorrect relative dimensions.
+Useful if the image has been imported with incorrect relative dimensions - although it should be noted that there is also a feature for [overriding scale metadata](overrides.csv) from outside of the application.

 <img src="images/Menu_VolumeInfo8.png" width="50%" height="auto">